cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ### Receipts & timeouts

-IBC works over a distributed network + relies on potentially faulty relayers to relay messages between ledgers.
-IBC must handle the case where a packet does not get sent to its destination in a timely manner or at all.
-Packets must specify a timeout height or timeout timestamp after which a packet can no longer be successfully received on the destination chain:
+IBC works over a distributed network and relies on potentially faulty relayers to relay messages between ledgers.
+There are cases where a packet does not get sent to its destination in a timely manner or at all, and IBC will need to handle those scenarios.
+Packets must specify a timeout height or timeout timestamp after which a packet can no longer be successfully received on the destination chain.
-**timeout is reached**: proof-of-packet timeout can be submitted to the original chain which can then perform application-specific logic to timeout the packet, perhaps by rolling back the packet send changes (refunding senders any locked funds, and so on.
+When a timeout is reached, a proof-of-packet timeout can be submitted to the original chain which can then perform application-specific logic to timeout the packet, e.g. by rolling back the packet send changes (refunding senders any locked funds, and so on).

 In ORDERED channels, a timeout of a single packet in the channel closes the channel.
 In the UNORDERED case, packets can be received in any order.
 IBC writes a packet receipt for each sequence it has received in the UNORDERED channel.